The Chinese Botanist's Daughters

 The Chinese Botanist's Daughters (Les filles du botaniste, 植物园, lit.
-"Botanic Garden") is a French and Canadian film, with the background set as in China.
-It was released in 2006.
+"Botanic Garden") is a French-Canadian co-produced film set in China.
+It was directed by Dai Sijie and released in 2006.

 Plot

 Set in China in the 1980s or 1990s, the film tells the story of Li Ming, a young orphan of the Tangshan earthquake, who leaves to study at the home of a renowned botanist.
 A secretive man and commanding father, he lives on an island that he has transformed into a luxurious garden.
 Anxious to share this solitary life, his daughter, An, welcomes with joy the arrival of the female student.
 Soon their friendship develops into a sensual, but forbidden attraction.
 Incapable of separating themselves, Ming and An create a dangerous arrangement to be able to continue spending their lives together: Ming marries An's brother, who is a People's Liberation Army (PLA) soldier and cannot bring his wife with him.
 However, An and Ming's relationship is discovered by the botanist who has a heart attack when he finds out.
 Before he dies, he tells police that it was his daughter and daughter-in-law's homosexuality "disease" that killed him.
 Thus, An and Ming are sentenced to death by a court and executed.